San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Home and road insights

-- San Francisco has two wins against the spread, and is 2-4 overall, at home this season.
+- San Francisco has covered the spread twice at home, and is 2-4 overall there, this year.

-- San Francisco has gone over the total in four of six games at home this year.
+- San Francisco has gone over the total in four of six home games this season.

-- Atlanta is 4-3 against the spread, and 5-2 overall, away from home.
+- In away games, Atlanta is 5-2 overall and 4-3 against the spread.

-- In seven away games this year, Atlanta has hit the over four times.
+- This year, in four of seven away games Atlanta has hit the over.

 Powered by Data Skrive.